 A 5 1/4" floppy disk was capable of storing between 360 KB and 1.2 MB of data, and the 3 1/2" floppy disk was capable of storing between 360 KB and 1.44 MB of data.
-For both sizes of floppy disk, the amount of data that could be stored was dependent on whether the disk was single or double sided and whether the disk was regular or high density.
+For both floppy disk sizes, the data storage limit was dependent on two factors.

-Above is an example of each of the different floppy drives.
-As can be seen, the size of the floppy drive and the diskettes they use have decreased over time.
+An example of each of the different floppy drives is pictured below.
+As shown, the size of the floppy drive and the diskettes they use have decreased over time.

 What drive letter is the floppy disk drive?